juanantonio284/simple_bash/guides/run_custom_shell_scripts.md

 If you move a script file to one of the directories listed by the `echo $PATH` command the command will run.
 (You can also add a directory where you would like bash to search for scripts.)

-*Note for my computer*:

-This is the value of my `PATH` variable, separated in lines to understand better.
+**Note**: below is the value of my `PATH` variable (what printed to the terminal window), separated by lines to understand better

 ```

-these seem like "normal" places to search
+These seem like "normal" places to search

 /home/user_name/.local/
 /home/user_name/.local/bin